Biggest explosion in the universe spotted by astronomers - KTVZ

 A record-breaking explosion created by a black hole 390 million light-years away has been discovered by astronomers.

 “In some ways, this blast is similar to how the eruption of Mt.
-St. Helens in 1980 ripped off the top of the mountain,” said lead author Simona Giacintucci, director of research at the Naval Research Laboratory in Washington, DC.
+St. Helens in 1980 ripped off the top of the mountain,” said Simona Giacintucci, lead study author at the Naval Research Laboratory in Washington, DC.

 “A key difference is that you could fit fifteen Milky Way galaxies in a row into the crater this eruption punched into the cluster’s hot gas,” Giacintucci said.